 At Brockswood, English skills are woven into all of our subjects ensuring children make good progress and develop the secretarial and language skills needed for their future.
 Each day the children learn through a mixtures of guided reading, guided writing, spelling sessions, focused handwriting, and English lessons.

-In line with the raised expectations and our understanding of the importance of handwriting, our children receive daily handwriting sessions where they learn the correct formation of letters and joins.
-Handwriting sheets are also sent home to be consolidated and practised.
+In line with the raised expectations and our understanding of the importance of handwriting, our children receive tailored handwriting sessions where they learn the correct formation of letters and joins.
+Handwriting sheets are also sent home to be consolidated and practised where appropriate.